Frequently Asked Questions

 Do I need to have my external communications approved by someone?

 Yes, in most cases.
-The assistant vice-president, communications and public affairs, must approve all external communications intended for broad audiences.
+The Director, Marketing & Digital Engagement, communications & public affairs, must approve all external communications intended for broad audiences.
 Communication pieces such as advertisements, videos and banners must be approved before being finalized.
-Please contact the AVP (email email@example.com) early in your development process.
+Please contact the director, marketing and digital engagement (email email@example.com) early in your development process.

 Logos, Lock-ups and Labels